giacomo9999/React-Typescript-Firebase/README.md

 firebase.initializeApp(firebaseConfig);
 export default firebase.database();

 --Important Discovery, 11 Sep: Firebase and Firestore are NOT the same thing.

+12 Sep: I am having serious issues understanding the asynchronous functions that talk to the database.